skfolio.optimization.BaseHierarchicalOptimization#

 \[expected\_return = \mu^{T} \cdot w - total\_cost\]

 If a float is provided, it is applied to each asset.
-If a dictionary is provided, its (key/value) pair must be the (asset name/asset cost) and the input X of the fit method must be a DataFrame with the assets names in columns.
+If a dictionary is provided, its (key/value) pair must be the (asset name/asset cost) and the input X of the fit method must be a DataFrame with the asset names in columns.
 The default value is 0.0.

 Warning

-Based on the above formula, the periodicity of the transaction costs needs to be homogenous to the periodicity of \(\mu\).
+Based on the above formula, the periodicity of the transaction costs needs to be homogeneous to the periodicity of \(\mu\).
 For example, if the input X is composed of daily returns, the transaction_costs need to be expressed as daily costs.
 (See Transaction Costs)

 management_feesfloat | dict[str, float] | array-like of shape (n_assets, ), default=0.0